Factor modelling for high-dimensional functional time series: Introduction

-On the theory side, we investigate convergence properties of relevant estimated terms under high-dimensional scaling, where $p$ grows polynomially fast relative to $n.$ With additional sparsity constraints and tail assumptions, we further provide convergence analysis of the regularized estimation in an ultra-high-dimensional regime, where $p$ diverges at an exponential rate as $n$ increases.
-Empirically, we demonstrate through an extensive set of simulations that our estimators substantially outperform the competitors.
+On the theory side, we investigate convergence properties of relevant estimated terms under the assumption that the idiosyncratic errors are either white noise or weakly serially correlated, in the context of high-dimensional scaling, where $p$ grows polynomially fast relative to $n.$ With additional sparsity constraints and tail assumptions, we further provide convergence analysis of the regularized estimation in an ultra-high-dimensional regime, where $p$ diverges at an exponential rate as $n$ increases.
+Empirically, we demonstrate through an extensive set of simulations that our estimators significantly outperform the competitors.
 Moreover, we integrate our factor modelling framework into the challenging task of predicting high-dimensional functional time series and use a real data example to illustrate the superiority of our strategy over existing prediction methods.

 The paper is set out as follows.
-In Section~\ref{sec:method}, we develop a fully functional procedure to estimate the proposed factor model and explain it from a regression perspective.
+In Section~\ref{sec:method}, we develop a fully functional procedure with weight matrix to estimate the proposed factor model and explain it from a novel regression perspective.
 The theoretical properties of the proposed estimators are investigated in Section~\ref{sec:theory}.
 Under further sparsity assumptions, we develop the regularized estimation procedure and present the associated convergence analysis in Section~\ref{sec:ultrahigh}.
 The finite-sample performance of our methods is illustrated through extensive simulation studies and two real data examples in Sections~\ref{sec:sim} and \ref{sec:data}, respectively.
-Section~\ref{sec:dis} concludes the paper by discussing two extensions.
-We relegate all technical proofs to the Supplementary Material.
+Section~\ref{sec:dis} concludes the paper by discussing the relationship to relevant work as well as three extensions.
+We relegate all technical proofs and additional empirical results to the Supplementary Material.